 The Bainbridge Island Municipal Court is available for these protection order requests Monday through Friday, even on the days that court is not in session.

-The YWCA maintains an office for a domestic violence advocate in the court building in Rollingbay.
-The advocate is available to assist people with domestic violence matters, offering crisis response, safety planning, legal advocacy and advocacy- based counseling.
+The YWCA maintains an office in the court building in Rollingbay for an advocate to assist victims and petitioners with domestic violence and sexual assault cases.
+The advocate is available to assist people, offering crisis response, safety planning, legal advocacy and advocacy- based counseling.
 For additional information, contact: (206) 780- 2931 or (360) 551-3140.
 Website: http://www.ywcakitsap.org/

 Forms and Instructions